Vessel Licensing - Frequently Asked Questions

 A vessel is deemed to be commercially operating if a gain or other reward is received for services rendered.
 Examples of commercial activities include private vessels used for chartering purposes, vessels hired out to events organisers, vessels engaged in filming works and vessels engaged in hydrographic or survey work.

 The PLA licences vessels to different categories depending upon their type of operation.
-Please click here for details of the licence categories and periods of inspection.
+Click here for details of the licence categories and periods of inspection.

 The PLA utilises nationally recognised standards for Inland Waterways vessels, which have been developed by the Maritime and Coastguard Agency (MCA) and industry representatives.
 For Passenger Boats (carrying 12 or less passengers) the PLA uses the Inland Waterway Small Passenger Boat Code.
-This can be viewed via this link (opens in a new window).
-For non passenger carrying vessels, the applicable standard is the Thames Freight Standard which can be viewed here.
+For non passenger carrying vessels, the applicable standard is the Thames Freight Standard, which can be viewed here.

 Each vessel is subject to a charge for completion of an initial inspection.
 Should the vessel require a remedial inspection due to deficiencies noted during the initial inspection, then an additional remedial charge will be levied.
 Vessels are required to be inspected out of the water at set periods depending on the type of vessel, and this inspection is subject to charge.
 A charge is payable on application for a licence once the appropriate survey certificate has been granted.